Zeeeepa/xyops/docs/workflows.md

 Inputs and outputs are automatically passed along:

-- At workflow start, the engine blends the workflow job’s `params` with any inbound `input.data` and passes `input.files` to the trigger node.
+- At workflow start, the engine blends the workflow job's `params` with any inbound `input.data` and passes `input.files` to the trigger node.
 The trigger nodes passes these on to any soldered nodes.
 - When an Event/Job finishes, its output `data` and `files` are passed to downstream nodes as `input.data` and `input.files`.
 - Tags: user tags from sub‑jobs bubble up to the workflow job and can drive `tag:...` conditions.
 - HTML and table content: if a sub‑job emits `html` or `table`, it bubbles up to the parent for display.
 If multiple jobs emit content The latter prevails.
-- Retries: if a sub‑job was retried, its data/files are not bubbled and it doesn’t count toward tag/condition firing.
+- Retries: if a sub‑job was retried, its data/files are not bubbled and it doesn't count toward tag/condition firing.

 Join specifics:

-- The next node after a Join receives `input.data` with two properties: `items` (array of each upstream job’s data) and `combined` (shallow merge of all data).
+- The next node after a Join receives `input.data` with two properties: `items` (array of each upstream job's data) and `combined` (shallow merge of all data).
 - Any files are concatenated onto the `input.files` array.

 Split specifics: